hoangvvo/next-session/README.md

 | cookie.domain | Specifies the value for the **Domain** `Set-Cookie` attribute. | unset |
 | cookie.sameSite | Specifies the value for the **SameSite** `Set-Cookie` attribute. | unset |
 | cookie.maxAge | **(in seconds)** Specifies the value for the **Max-Age** `Set-Cookie` attribute. | unset (Browser session) |

+### touchAfter

+Touching refers to the extension of session lifetime, both in browser (by modifying `Expires` attribute in [Set-Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) header) and session store (using its respective method).
+This prevents the session from being expired after a while.

+In `autoCommit` mode (which is enabled by default), for optimization, a session is only touched, not saved, if it is not modified.
+The value of `touchAfter` allows you to skip touching if the session is still recent, thus, decreasing database load.

 ### encode/decode